fengyuruhui98/File/write/Daily/甲辰日志/September.md

 Afternoon, we went outside and I found that I got only 1kg less than last time a week ago...
 After we ate the dinner, I drive the cycle with Wuxiaodao ahead the Jinpeng99, for exercise.
 On the road I called CHN while she didn't accept...
 Night I got the message and call her.
 She seemed like that happy so she became cute, of course she reject my idea that I would pay a visit to her at the Mid-Autumn festival...

+# 22:17 Wed, Sep 4, 2024

+## PE E---￥257.00 O---￥30.93 In: None Cost: ￥287.93
+>Pad cover ￥30.93
+@11:21
+>Zhongnanhai ￥255.00
+@11:56
+>cola ￥4.00
+@20:01

+## PA
+>A---Y
+>B---Y
+>C---Y
+>D---N
+>E---Y
+>F---Y
+>G---N

+## PEL
+>N---￥352.78
+>E---￥27.00
+>O---￥69.07

+## Schedule
+study day, ride for about 9.89km

+## Daily
+Morning, I wake up late at about 10:00am, then Wuxiaodao had cooked the breakfast, then like yesterday, I studyed some time, Lichongbin bought some green trees.
+Then we ate the lunch and watched the Direnjie and then we studyed the afternoon, then I received the call from Yangjiaming told me that the work was delayed and then I called Sis and thought if I can invite Zhangzi came to Hanghou but I decided not to do.
+Night Wuxiaodao and I ride far and after we back we studyed...